Elisha Scott Loomis: Written works

 His written works included his thesis for his Ph.D. degree in metaphysics: "Theism the Result of Completed Investigation", a genealogy of "The Loomis Family in America", and "The Genealogy of Jacob Oberholtzer and His Descendants"'.
 He also wrote "The Teaching of Mathematics in High Schools", and "Original Investigation Or How to Attack an Exercise in Geometry".
-Possibly his best-known work however, is "The Pythagorean Theorem", in which he collected, classified, and discussed 344 proofs.
+Possibly his best-known work however, is "The Pythagorean Proposition", in which he collected, classified, and discussed 344 proofs of the Pythagorean Theorem.
+As a note on the standard "rearrangement proof", Loomis attributes this proof to a high-school boy named Maurice Laisnez.
 The book is still a work of reference.
+In 2021, the book was published in a revised and expanded version in German.

 Also he prepared in manuscript, ready for publication, books and articles estimated to number over one hundred, but it is not clear how many of them ever were printed.
 Titles that he mentioned include: "Recollections and Reflections of a Log-Cabin Boy", "This and That, from 50 Years of Experience as a Teacher", a genealogy of his family, a biography of Dr. Aaron Schuyler, and many articles on educational, mathematical and genealogical subjects.

 He held that true teaching, worth-while education and right living consist in ethical and moral habit formation to control one's social contributions throughout life; and that service should guide one's action rather than profits.

 At the time of his death he had a son, Elatus G. Loomis of Cleveland, Ohio, a daughter, Mrs. R. L. Lechner of Buenos Aires, and three grandchildren.